tapis-project/documentation/source/technical/jobs.rst

 then the following additional fields are included in the notification:

 - *blockedCount* - the number of times the job blocked (JSON number)
+- *condition* - a code that describes the job's final disposition (see ConditionCodes_)
 - *remoteJobId* - execution system job id (ex: pid, slurm id, docker hash, etc.)
 - *remoteJobId2* - execution system auxilliary id associated with a job
 - *remoteOutcome* - FINISHED, FAILED, FAILED_SKIP_ARCHIVE